Mary van Kleeck: Early life

-Van Kleeck was born June 26, 1883, in Glenham, New York.
-She was the child of Eliza Mayer of Baltimore and Robert Boyd van Kleeck, an Episcopal minister of Dutch origin.
+Mary Abby Van Kleeck was born June 26, 1883, in Glenham, New York.
+She was the child of Eliza Mayer of Baltimore and Robert Boyd Van Kleeck, an Episcopal minister of Dutch origin.
 On her father's side, she was descended from the Schenck family of Brooklyn.
 On her mother's side, her grandfather was Charles F. Mayer, a prominent Baltimore lawyer and politician.
 The youngest of five siblings, including a brother who died in infancy, Van Kleeck was close to her mother, but had a distant relationship with her father, who was often sick when she was young.
 He died in 1892, when she was only nine.
 With a strong reputation for intelligence and force of personality among her classmates, Van Kleeck was the valedictorian of her class at Flushing High School in New York City.
 She wrote in her valedictory address:We are living in an age of disputes, and by no means the least among them is the question of woman and her rights ... [those who defend women] make one great mistake—they bravely defend woman, but they forget that she needs no defense, they eloquently plead her release from the bonds of slavery, but they forget that she is not a slave.— Mary van Kleeck, 1900Van Kleeck studied at Smith College from 1900 to 1904, where she flourished—studying calculus, writing poetry, and enjoying popularity among her fellow students.
 The Smith College Association for Christian Work (SCACW) was the main student organization on campus, and van Kleeck rapidly became involved.
 She served as president of the SCACW in 1903.
 Through this organization, she encountered the YWCA, which she remained affiliated with for the remainder of her life.
 At a YWCA summer retreat in Silver Bay, New York, van Kleeck was drawn to the ideas of Florence Simms, the YWCA's industrial secretary.
 Van Kleeck became determined to dedicate her career to public service, an ideal to which she dedicated a poem in Smith's yearbook.